-A hearth-look in the kitchen creates an impactful ambience that few other design details can achieve on their own.
+A hearth-look in the kitchen creates an impactful ambiance that few other design details can achieve on their own.
 Amenable to an array of kitchen styles, here are ideas for how a hearth can cozy up your kitchen design and warm the hearts of your family and guests, alike.

 Hearths Add Historical Warmth, Style & Comfort

 A hearth is more than just an open fireplace.
 Until the past 100-years or so, the average home-dweller had a hearth in the middle of the kitchen.
 In this space, a large open fireplace - equipped with pivoting kettle or pot hangers, a spit upon which to roast meat, and perhaps an adjustable iron rack or two - was key to survival.

 In addition to serving as a main source of heat, hearths were also the place where meals were cooked, tea kettles bubbled, family and friends warmed feet and hands, and where damp clothes were hung to dry.
 Over time, and depending on the size of your home, the hearth migrated from the kitchen into the living room - and became more about heat, ambiance, and comfort than it was about meal preparation.